chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 tags: [Qwiklabs, Google Cloud, Logbook]
 permalink: /blog/qwiklabs/Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager
 redirect_from:
   - /blog/2019/09/23/Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager
+  - /blog/qwiklabs/GSP302
 excerpt: A summary of Google self-paced lab GSP302 "Configure a Firewall and a Startup Script with Deployment Manager" on Qwiklabs | 1.
 Download the baseline Deployment Manager template | 2.
 Edit the Jinja Template | 3.
 Setting Metadata and Using Startup Scripts | 4.
 Apply the Deployment
 image:
   path: /images/posts/qwiklabs/qwiklabs-GSP302-Deployment-Manager-template-in-Cloud-Shell-Code-Editor.png
   height: 447
 amp:
   gist: true
 css:
   syntax: true
 ---

 With the Google Cloud web console, you can easily configure and deploy many different GCP resources without any coding skills.
 I believe that there is no big deal for you, even a beginner, to finish the first and second labs of the Qwiklabs quest of "[Cloud Architecture: Design, Implement, and Manage](https://google.qwiklabs.com/quests/124)".
-The web console assists quick access of the GCP resources for testing and building small projects.
+The web console assists in quick access to the GCP resources for testing and building small projects.
 If you are an amateur or hobbyist developer, just make use of the web console is pretty enough.

 But if you aim to be a professional cloud engineer, you must know and apply some more advanced skills, such as creating and managing cloud resources with simple templates for a repeatable deployment process.
 The third lab of the challenge quest, **GSP302** _"[Configure a Firewall and a Startup Script with Deployment Manager](https://www.qwiklabs.com/focuses/1736?parent=catalog)"_, is to test your ability to define the resources of a basic apache web server.
 You need to know how to format and parameterize the resource properties in YAML as a Jinja2 configuration file.
 It is much harder than the previous labs.
-I recommend you revise the Qwiklabs quest called [Deployment Manager](https://www.qwiklabs.com/quests/30), if you are not familiar with building custom templates.
+I recommend you revising the Qwiklabs quest called [Deployment Manager](https://www.qwiklabs.com/quests/30), if you are not familiar with building custom templates.

 ## Brief Introduction of Challenge Scenario